Are you a School-Based SLP?

 Find Your Tribe

-It is easy to feel like a lone ranger when you are working as a school-based SLP (Speech Language Pathologist).
+It is easy to feel like a lone wolf when you are working as a school-based SLP (Speech Language Pathologist).
 Many times, you are the only SLP at your school or even in the entire school district.
 I was lucky to have many other SLPs in my district.
 We met monthly to discuss students and share challenges.
-I also found support from fellow SPED members as we shared many of the same students.
+I also found support from fellow team members at the school.
 To this day, many of my closest friends are former coworkers (SLPs, OTs, special education teachers, my SLPA).
 It is also important to collaborate with teachers as much as possible.
-This includes classroom teachers, ELL (English Language Learner) teachers and reading specialists at your school.
+This includes SPED team members, classroom teachers, classroom assistants, ELL/ESL teachers and reading specialists at your school.
 Most importantly, I couldn’t have done it without my SLPA (Speech Language Pathology Assistant), Kendra.
 Together, we were able to provide quality services to our large caseload.
 My SLPA helped me to gather data, screen kindergarteners, and provide much needed in-class support.
 I realize many SLPs do not have an SLPA and I am so thankful that I had Kendra’s assistance for so many years.

 Build Connections